Fleet Maintenance Management

 Frequently Asked Questions

+- How Do I Keep Track of Fleet Maintenance?
 The short and sweet answer is – by using fleet maintenance software!
 (Or fleet management software with maintenance management features.)
 This software can automatically plan maintenance schedules based on your vehicle type and fleet activity – and, importantly, it can send alerts to remind you when a vehicle is due for a particular service.
 It can also keep an accurate record of past services and their costs.

+- What Does a Fleet Maintenance Manager Do?
 A business’ fleet maintenance manager makes sure that preventative fleet maintenance takes place effectively, and on an ongoing basis.
 Their role might include things like: devising and implementing a fleet maintenance program; making sure that all parties involved (namely fleet managers, drivers and mechanics) understand and adhere to their responsibilities within the maintenance program and tweaking and improving the maintenance schedule as needed.

+- Do I Need Fleet Maintenance Software?
 In this day and age, nobody wants to record everything on paper.
 It’s fragile, difficult to manage, and hogs precious office space.
 Of course, there is the alternative of filling out your own digital spreadsheets and documents, but that too can prove labor-intensive and be a real time suck.</p> <p>One of the key benefits of fleet maintenance software is that it can automate your reporting processes for you, reducing the risk of human error and freeing up time for you to concentrate on other things.
 Specifically, fleet maintenance software can:</p> <p>Keep a record of all past maintenance services and their costs<br /> Automatically formulate a maintenance schedule based on the parameters you set<br /> Send you alerts when a service is due, so you never forget<br /> Provide a mobile app for your drivers, which they can use to complete eDVIRs<br /> With the use of telematics devices, some can pull DTC fault codes, battery levels, odometer readings, and more directly from your vehicles’ engines</p> <p>In other words, software makes fleet maintenance management much, much easier.